Table of Contents

 Studying for the CPA Exam

 When it comes time to take the CPA exam, make sure you are as prepared as possible.
 The AICPA has created one of the nation’s most rigorous professional CPA exams.
 Working CPAs who believe that examinees should be tested in specific areas frequently propose and update items.
-The CPA exam is divided into four sections, which are as follows:

 Choose a CPA Review Course